A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals: Case Study

 Being able to run simulations on the code is good to have a first idea on how the system works, but this cannot guarantee the program is correct.
 If we need stronger evidence on the correctness of the program we should try to prove some properties true of it.
 In this section we show that we can use the \emph{same representation} of the control software and the \emph{same tool} that we have used to run simulations (i.e., \setlog), also to automatically prove properties of it.

 In this context, one of the canonical class of properties to be proved are state invariants.
 Therefore, we have stated 7 state invariants and we have used \setlog to prove that all the state operations preserve all of them.
 This amounts to automatically discharge 49 invariance lemmas---plus 7 proving that the initial state satisfies all the state invariants. \setlog discharges all these proof obligations in about half of a second---on a standard laptop computer.
-The state invariants and the lemmas are encoded with 900 LOC of \setlog code\footnote{In a more elaborated IDE most of these LOC can and should be automatically generated.
-Many of these LOC implement some pretty-printing.}.
+The state invariants and the lemmas are encoded with 900 LOC of \setlog code.

 As with simulations, state invariants and invariance lemmas are encoded as \setlog formulas.
 Just to give an idea of what is this all about, in Figure \ref{f:inv} we reproduce one state invariant and in Figure \ref{f:lemma} one invariance lemma.
 Both figures present a mathematical encoding and the corresponding \setlog encoding.
 As we have explained, logical implication has to be encoded as disjunction.
 In Figure \ref{f:lemma}, the \setlog encoding corresponds to the negation of the mathematical encoding, given that \setlog proves a lemma by proving that its negation is unsatisfiable.
 Then, \verb+n_liftInv3+ is the Boolean negation of \verb+liftInv3+.